SebastianWilson/MLpage/index.md

 Above: ward, kernel size = 1, sample size = 149
 After making the matrices, we made the corresponding dendrograms.
 These dendrograms give us the distances between different stocks as well as their cluster membership.
-The dendrogram corresponding to the figure 1 is shown below:
+The dendrogram corresponding to figure 1 is shown below:

 ![image](https://user-images.githubusercontent.com/82196613/116379661-3abee000-a7e1-11eb-84ec-e07582c964f9.png)

 Compare this to the dendrogram for the matrix using centroid, kernel = 1, and sample size 149.
 Visually, this matrix did not produce a pattern.
-Its dendrogram is very imbalanced at all levels.
+Unsurprisingly, its dendrogram is very imbalanced at all levels.

 ![image](https://user-images.githubusercontent.com/82196613/116379713-49a59280-a7e1-11eb-8f18-f1842b485b84.png)

-Clearly, the method used to obtain the clustering can lead to very different results and performance.
+Clearly, different clustering methods can lead to very different results and performance.
 It is therefore likely that the actual boundaries between the cluster squares should look much more distinct than what was shown here.
 Hinting at this is the fact that we can obtain a correlation matrix of this quality for volume:

 ![image](https://user-images.githubusercontent.com/82196613/116379776-575b1800-a7e1-11eb-8c2c-8634cbb331bd.png)